AttackOnJasper/University-notes/psych253/psych253.md

 	- Early attachment styles (secure - 自身安全感强，自信, avoidant - 不想太近, anxious-ambivalent - 没安全感，不敢付出) might define the later relationship attachment style
 	- Everyone is better off with people with secure attachment style
 	- New research shows 4th attachment style: depends on positive / negative views of self and other people
+- **Equity** A condition in which the outcomes people receive from a relationship are proportional to what they contribute to it
+	- **Long term equity** give in response to partner's need without expecting anything in return
+	- **Perceived equity** feel whether two people are equal in the relationship (no overbenefit / underbenefit)
 - Illusions in relationship
 	- Illusion promotes relationship
 	- Study (Murray and Holmes, 1993):